DoaaMosalam/Infinity-Store-App/README.md

   ## Best practice:
-  <p> -try to not taking any code as copy-paste here is like a helper to you.</p>
+  <p> -try not taking any code as copy-paste here is like a helper to you.</p>
        <p> -Please make sure to try it yourself firstly.</p>

   ## Technology Stack: